SdcBartram/BartramLibraryProject/ReadMe.md

 Data and SQL are two of the most sought-after skills by hiring employers in the tech world with loads of data career pathways!
 Learn the fundamentals of data and SQL and at the end of the course, students will complete a data project and will be able to build, deploy and maintain a database.

-SQL programming language
+- SQL programming language
-Database management
+- Database management
-Data analysis and manipulation
+- Data analysis and manipulation
-Visualising data
+- Visualising data
-Mini data skills project
+- Mini data skills project

-DATA & SQL COURSE MODULES
+<strong>DATA & SQL COURSE MODULES</strong>

 Module 1: Introduction to SQL Programming Language and Data

 Module 2: SQL Coding and Database Management Techniques